-If you want an idea of how much a car could cost you on finance, visit our affordability calculator to price up what suits your needs and budgets.
+If you want an idea of how much a car could cost you on finance, visit our affordability calculator to price up what suits your needs and budget.

 You will always be offered additional extras when buying a car which can be great, and £750 spread over four years might work out quite nicely and not increase your monthly payments by a lot, but they will all add up if you take on more optional extras than you'd originally budgeted for.

-Take extra time before deciding on these extras as it may prove costly further down the line.
+Take extra time before deciding on these extras as they may prove costly further down the line.